KraXen72/IdleTwitch/README.md

 - No popup interruptions on Twitch while idling

 ## Changelogs:<br>
+- Made the app more foolproof and easier to keep running overnight (errors restart the app etc.)
 - Added the `getUserProperty` which parses the content of the `twilight-user` cookie to get any property<br>
 - Added the name at the login to know if the auth_token is the correct one<br>
 - Changed the interface for windows cmd's<br>